-Using sentiment analysis (and machine learning), you can automatically monitor all chatter around your brand and detect this type of potentially-explosive scenario while you still have time to defuse it.
+Sentiment analysis allows you to automatically monitor all chatter around your brand and detect and address this type of potentially-explosive scenario while you still have time to defuse it.

-NPS surveys ask a few simple questions – namely, Would you recommend this company, product, and/or service to a friend or family member? and why? –and use that to identify customers as promoters, passives, or detractors.
-The goal is to identify overall customer experience, and find ways to elevate all customers to “promoter” level, where they theoretically will buy more, stay longer, and refer other customers.
+Businesses use these scores to identify customers as promoters, passives, or detractors.
+The goal is to identify overall customer experience, and find ways to elevate all customers to “promoter” level, where they, theoretically, will buy more, stay longer, and refer other customers.

 Example: McKinsey City Voices project

 In Brazil, federal public spending rose by 156% from 2007 to 2015, while satisfaction with public services steadily decreased.
 Unhappy with this counterproductive progress, the Urban Planning Department recruited McKinsey to help them focus on user experience, or “citizen journeys,” when delivering services.
 This citizen-centric style of governance has led to the rise of what we call Smart Cities.

 McKinsey developed a tool called City Voices, which conducts citizen surveys across more than 150 metrics, and then runs sentiment analysis to help leaders understand how constituents live and what they need, in order to better inform public policy.
 By using this tool, the Brazilian government was able to uncover the most urgent needs – a safer bus system, for instance – and improve them first.

 If this can be successful on a national scale, imagine what it can do for your company.